Oroch language

-The Oroch language is a critically endangered language spoken by the Oroch people in Siberia.
+The Oroch language is an extinct language spoken by the Oroch people in Siberia.
 It is a member of the southern group of the Tungusic languages and is closely related to the Nanai language and Udege language.
-It is or was spoken in the Khabarovsk Krai (Komsomolsky, Sovetskaya Gavan, and Ulchsky districts).
+It was spoken in the Khabarovsk Krai (Komsomolsky, Sovetskaya Gavan, and Ulchsky districts).
 The language is split into three dialects: Tumninsky, Khadinsky, and Hungarisky.
 At the beginning of the 21st century, a written form of the language was created.
 The Russian government and the scientific field disagree on whether the language is living or extinct.
+The last active speaker died in 2008, but there are passive speakers who remember Oroch to varying degrees.

-The Oroch language belongs to the southern subgroup of the Tungus-Manchu languages, which are part of the Altaic family of languages.
+Oroch belongs to the northern subgroup of the Tungusic languages, alongside Udege, its closest relative, and the Ewenic languages.

-It is believed that the Oroch language is the closest to Nanai, because a significant group of Nanai (Evenki!) origin (Samagirs) joined the Orochs.
+It is believed that the Oroch language is the closest to Nanai, because a significant group of Nanai (Evenki) origin (Samagirs) joined the Orochs.
 Until the beginning of the 20th century, some researchers combined the Orochi with the Udege, considering them as close dialects.
-In the 30s. it was believed that the Udege language can be considered as a single literary language for both ethnic groups.
+In the 1930s it was believed that the Udege language could be considered as a single standard language for both ethnic groups.

-Genealogical and areal characteristics
+Extinction

-According to the 2002 Census, there were 257 speakers of the Oroch language, however, this data is known to be erroneous due to confusion with the similarly-named Orok language.
-According to the 2010 Census, there were 8 people speakers.
+According to the 2002 Census, there were 257 speakers of the Oroch language; however, this is known to be erroneous due to confusion with the similarly-named Orok language.
+According to the 2010 Census, there were eight speakers.
 However, according to researchers, by the late 1990s, even the oldest Orochi could only utter a few phrases.
 The Association of Indigenous Peoples of the Khabarovsk Krai stated that the last fluent speaker of the Oroch language died in 2008.
 In 2010, this association held a meeting of elderly Orochi, who together were able to remember only about 20 Oroch words, and could not count to ten.

+Dialects

+The Oroch dialects are (Perekhvalskaya 2022:234):